alextimans/Social_Network_Project/README.md

 ```

 Contains our work:
-- `analysis_paper.md`: analysis of the paper from Schöne et al.
 - `presentation/Social_Networks_Presentation.pdf`: our final presentation
 - `scripts/Social_Networks_Analysis1.R`: R Script for statistical analysis written by Alex Timans, see `DOCUMENTATION.pdf` for more information
 - `scripts/data_analysis.ipynb`: Jupyter Notebook for exploratory data analysis written by Samuel Anzalone, see `DOCUMENTATION.pdf` for more information